danielhmeir/oneness/paths.md

 Constant or intermittent being with the Beyond calms the mind because it requires focus and presence.
 It also calms the hearts and fills it with light.
 You start seeing the world as radiant, alive and permeated by the Divine, including yourself.

+I use the word Divine because once you experience the wise and loving radiance permeating the world, there is no better word.

 This realization that there is no place empty of the Divine, including what you consider yourself leads to dissipation or a breakdown of the mental barrier of self and blissful merging with the Infinite.
 At this point you do not experience the Divine because you are One with It.
 Or, you experience Your interaction with Yourself through the garment of the world.

-And then, as described above, comes loneliness and your previous self steps out of the Unity in order to be with the Divine.
+And then, as described above, comes loneliness and your previous self steps out of the Unity in order to be with the Divine in a state of intimacy and peace.

 This path is more suitable for everyday life because it does not require seclusion in order to meditate.

 But both paths should be practiced together.
 The external path during the day, the meditative path before and after the daily activities.

-About psychedelics
+Psychedelics

 An experienced sailor uses a strong wind to his advantage, an inexperienced sailor is carried by the wind to unknown places.
 The same happens with psychedelics.
 If you are experienced in meditation and especially in the External Path, you can use the waves of energy released by psychedelics to take you where you need or to discover new peaks.
 If you are inexperienced and follow experiences caused by psychedelics, you may discover new layers of reality which are blissful or which are demonic.
 Imagine there is a mountain range with peaks of different heights.
 First you learn to climb the lowest peak.
 Once you can climb it without effort, you can start climbing a higher peak.
 Psychedelics take you directly to the first peak to save you time and effort before climbing the second peak.
 But if you take psychedelics instead of learning to climb by yourself, you will need to keep taking them in increasing amounts and at some point you will ruin your health.